-As Global Head of Customer Training, Megan oversees client-facing training endeavors to support both new TAIT projects and existing clients’ teams and venues; as well as training for anyone looking to gain new skills in entertainment automation and the TAIT group’s automation platforms – Navigator, iQ, and Vector.
+As Director, Global Learning & Development, Megan oversees client-facing training endeavors to support both new TAIT projects and existing clients’ teams and venues; as well as training for anyone looking to gain new skills in entertainment automation and the TAIT group’s automation platforms – Navigator, iQ, and Vector.

 Megan joined TAIT in 2021 to lead efforts to enhance the customer training experience, excited to combine her passion for theater and live events with over 15 years of professional experience in Learning and Development.
 She holds an undergraduate degree in Theater and a Master of Arts in

 “When people think about entertainment automation, we want them to instantly think of TAIT,” Megan says, “and a huge part of that is providing the right education and resources for new or established automation professionals to be successful.”
 These resources include self-paced online training, instructor-led classroom and onsite training, and customized, unique training solutions to meet learners where they are.